Eforen/FlowHS/KANBAN.md

 * [Bug] Can't delete connections
 * [Editor] Allow deletion of connections by selecting them then pressing delete
 * [Editor][Store] Delete Connection from store nodes and flow (Action and Mutation)

-### Next Commit 2020-01-31
 * [Bug] Can't drop line being dragged
 * [Bug] Dropping Node when dragging it is unreliable

+### Next Commit 2020-01-31

 ## Testing

 ## Doing
+* [Editor] Add right click menu for tabs

 ## Backlog
 ### v0.1
+* [Editor] Add Toast notification system store
+* [Editor] Add Toast notification for undo/redo
 * [Editor][File Management] Add flow renames
+* [Editor] Chip Names independent from filename
+* [Editor] Chip Save/LOAD
+* [Editor] Chip Embed in other Files
+* [Builtin Chips] 1 Bit Pin-IN
-* Be redundent with data a little for speed by storing all flowIDs a node is in in the node
+* [Consider] Be redundent with data a little for speed by storing all flowIDs a node is in in the node
-* Be redundent with data a little for speed by storing all connectionIDs a node is in in the node
+* [Consider] Be redundent with data a little for speed by storing all connectionIDs a node is in in the node
-* Be redundent with data a little for speed by storing all flowIDs a connection is in in the connection
+* [Consider] Be redundent with data a little for speed by storing all flowIDs a connection is in in the connection
 * [Editor][Node] RenderNode State Indicator (right) (Support For multi bit buses)
 * [Editor][Node] RenderNode Property Inspector on double click
 * [Editor][Node] RenderNode State Flip Button (left) functionality